Artistic Influences on Picasso’s Demoiselles d’Avignon

 Matisse’s Golden Age paradise and Picasso’s prostitutes

-Critics have suggested that the revolutionary final form of Les Demoiselles d’Avignon owes much to the feel-good factor associated with Matisse’s Bonheur de Vivre (Joy of Life) which appeared in 1906.
+Critics have argued that the revolutionary final form of Les Demoiselles d’Avignon owes much to the feel-good factor associated with Matisse’s Bonheur de Vivre (Joy of Life) which appeared in 1906.

 The evenings hosted by the Steins became the meeting point for many contemporary artists.
 Picasso was by this time friendly with Gertrude Stein.
 He had painted her portrait in the Bateau Lavoir in 1906 after many sittings.

-It was in Gertrude Stein’s home in Rue de Fleurus that Picasso first saw Matisse’s Bonheur de Vivre.
+It was as an invited guest to Gertrude Stein’s apartment that Picasso first saw Matisse’s Bonheur de Vivre.
 It was hanging on the wall beside Picasso’s own portrait of his enlightened patron.

-Picasso was highly competitive and Matisse was his rival.
-He and Matisse were vying to become the most recognised and original modern artist of their day.
+Picasso was highly competitive and Matisse was now his rival.
+He and Matisse were vying to become the most recognised and original modern artist of the day.

-Critics have thus tended to see the radical departure of the visual style of Les Demoiselles d’Avignon as an antithetical reaction to Matisse’s sensual and optimistic masterpiece.
+Art historians have seen the radical, gritty and unsettling style of Les Demoiselles d’Avignon as a reaction to Matisse’s sensual and optimistic masterpiece.

 All photographs © David Macmillan except: (1), (2), (3), (4), (5).